pywharf/pywharf-core/README.md

         This field is required for the upload API and local cache feature.
         Defaults to None.
     --auth_read_expires (int):
-        The expiration time in seconds for read authentication.
+        The expiration time (in seconds) for read authentication.
         Defaults to 3600.
     --auth_write_expires (int):
-        he expiration time in seconds for read authentication.
+        The expiration time (in seconds) for write authentication.
         Defaults to 300.
     --extra_index_url (str):
         Extra index url for redirection in case package not found.